Posts

 Based on AI implementation decisions across 15+ portfolio companies(Real-world examples from Scalable Ventures portfolio)

 One of the most critical decisions founders face when integrating AI into their products is whether to build custom solutions or leverage existing tools.
-After implementing AI across multiple portfolio companies, I've developed a practical framework to guide this decision.
+After implementing AI across multiple portfolio companies at Scalable Ventures, I've developed a practical framework to guide this decision — because getting it wrong costs either months of wasted engineering time or a permanent competitive disadvantage.
+The stakes are higher than most founders realize.
+Build when you should have bought, and you burn 6-12 months of engineering capacity on a problem that a $500/month tool solves better.
+Buy when you should have built, and you hand your most important differentiator to a vendor who also serves your competitors.
 For more on the AI tools we're actually using, see The AI Tools Running My Companies.
 For a broader AI strategy perspective, check out AI Strategy for CEOs.
 The build vs buy decision in AI isn't just about technical capability—it's about resource allocation, time-to-market, and competitive advantage.
-Here's how to think through it: Build custom AI solutions when:
+Most founders frame this as a technology question ("Can we build this?") when it's actually a strategy question ("Should we build this, and what's the opportunity cost?").
+Three principles should guide every build vs buy decision:

 Buy off-the-shelf AI tools when: